 However, immediately after receiving a Green Card, an immigrant spouse will not be able to apply for naturalization as there are residency requirements that should be completed first.

-#3: Obtaining Citizenship Through Parents
+#3: Become a US Citizen Through Parents

 If you are the child of a US citizen, you can become a citizen through your parents.
 However, the requirements would vary depending on whether both your parents had US citizenship or if you were adopted.